polterguy/phosphorusfive/plugins/p5.data/README.md

 ### Inserting multiple items at once

 The database will create a "lock" on itself during insert operations.
 This makes it easy to insert multiple items at once, without having race conditions, and similar types of problems during insertion.
-To insert multiple items, simply add up more than one child node as children of *[insert-data]*, as illustrated below.
+To insert multiple items, simply add up more than one child node as children of *[p5.data.insert]*, as illustrated below.

 ```
-insert-data
+p5.data.insert
   foo.my-type
     name:John Doe
   foo.my-other-type